adamsamec/WinManager/Readme.md

 * List of open windows only for the application in the foreground.

 ### List of running applications and their open windows
-After pressing Windows + F12, or Windows + Shift + E, the user can invoke a list of currently running applications, ordered by the most recently used application first.
+After pressing Windows + F12, or Windows + Alt + P, the user can invoke a list of currently running applications, ordered by the most recently used application first.
 The list can be operated using the following keys:

 * Down or Up arrow: Navigates to the next or previous item in the list.
 * Right arrow: When an application is selected, navigates to the list of open windows only for that selected application.